Reba McEntire is country, through and through.

-Since then, she has become the only country female solo act to have a number 1 hit in four straight decades.
+Since then, she has become the only country female solo act to have a no.1 hit in four straight decades.

-Now, we reflect on her illustrious career so far; delving deep into album tracks and picking out the best of those 25 number one hits.
+Now, we reflect on her illustrious career so far; delving deep into album tracks and picking out the best of those 25 no.1 hits.
 These are the best Reba McEntire songs according to Holler!

-From the storytelling that Brandy Clark and Shane McAnally so elegantly crafted, to the soft acoustic guitar and pedal steel that dominate its arrangement, this track from Reba’s 30th studio album is a real hidden gem within the genre.
+From the storytelling that Brandy Clark and Shane McAnally so elegantly crafted, to the soft acoustic guitar and pedal steel that dominates the arrangement, this track from Reba’s 30th studio album is a real hidden gem within the genre.

 Perfectly delivered by her distinctive vocals, Reba takes a gentler approach than on some of her bigger hits, showing her versatility.

 I’m not sure what I love more, the song or the music video.

 Here, Reba’s trying to juggle work life, family life and her university studies – with a particular part filmed at the infamous Belmont University in Nashville, where many of our beloved country stars studied in real life.

 The song is uplifting and inspirational, no wonder it went to number one.

 Originally released in 1982, but recently revived for McEntire’s latest project, this toe-tapping track was Reba’s first number one.